ISLE 0F MAN 1986 "THE MANX MUSEUM 1886-1986"

 The Duke of Athol later gave the specimen to the Museum of the University of Edinburg.
 The Elk was later transferred with other specimens to the National Museum of Scotland on Chambers St, Edinburgh.

-The drawing of Irish elk from Isle of Man from a book “Essay on the THEORY OF THE EARTH, BY Baron G. Cuvier” published in 1827 The skeleton of Irish elk from Isle of Man on display in the National Museums Scotland
+The drawing of Irish elk from Isle of Man from a book “Essay on the THEORY OF THE EARTH, BY Baron G. Cuvier” published in 1827 Great Deer in Castle Rushen

-Today it is required to have an export licence to remove Giant Deer bones from the Island, but it is almost impossible to receive it.
+Today it is required to have an export license to remove Giant Deer bones from the Island, but it is almost impossible to obtain one.

 This skeleton is 1.7 metres tall at the shoulder, with an antler span of over 2.6 metres.